zgxSystems/foxPEP/Dev Ideas.md

 media.ffvpx.enabled;true (FF 76+) - Leverages GPU to render VP9; no effect for MP4
 dom.webgpu.enabled;true (FF 68+?) - Currently unstable; do not use

-javascript.options.shared_memory;true - Leverages second thread / core to crunch JS (disabled on FF, WF, enabled on PM, TFF)
+javascript.options.shared_memory;true - Leverages second thread to share memory allocated for JS with; disabled in 2018 due to Spectre, and currently in process of being re-enabled, so leave alone